leandro-matos/leandro-matos/README.md

 <h3> 👨🏻‍💻 About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 💼 &nbsp; Working as a Systems Administrator at Itau.
+- 💼 &nbsp; Working as a Systems Administrator at Accenture.
 - 🌱 &nbsp; Learning more about Cloud Architecture, IaC and Observability.

 <h3>🛠 Tech Stack</h3>